rob-letts/Scripts/README.md

 - Banner
   - Custom banner for opening shell prompt
-  - Draws data from Heydon Pickering's Inclusive Design Checklist
+  - Draws data from a static copy of Heydon Pickering's Inclusive Design Checklist
   - Raw JSON backup required whilst Deno KV is in beta

 - Work-Env-Setup